minzhuogoogle/baremetalcluster/README.md

    2.3 On all nodes add routers to load-balancer in the other cluster

        *Bootstrap can be used as the gateway too ideally.

+### Usage
+./mbmc-deployer.sh [cluster_index] [differnet_network [1|0]] [Number of clusters]

+      Cluster_index: integer from 0 to 255.
+By default it is 1.
+      Same or diff network: 1 is to use different network.
+By default, it is 1.
+      Number of clusters: integer from 1 to 16.
+By default it is 2.